 Homeless Women Outreach Club (Mrs. Wright)

 The purpose of this club would be to fundraise money and collect feminine products for women who cannot afford such products.
 The funds raised would benefit homeless girls and women in our local area.

-International Club (Ms. Spain)
+International Club (Ms. Spain and Mrs. Hayes)

 La Société Honoraire De Français (French Honor Society) (Mr. Monahan)

 At the end of two years of the study of French at the high school, students with an average of 90 or better are inducted into this Society and are presented with Certificates of Membership in a fall ceremony conducted by the Foreign Language Department.

 A club devoted to the promotion of the study of Latin and Classical Cultures.
 Members will participate in activities such as reenacting ancient Roman ceremonies and celebrating holiday traditions, attending Classic’s Day celebrations at Boston University and Holy Cross, etc., visiting middle schools to promote the study of Latin, hosting food drives and other such activities to help the local community, and working with other language clubs to create a multicultural atmosphere at WRHS